-- 7. Click OK. - 8.
-To view the report, click Preview.
+7. Click OK.

+8. To view the report, click Preview.

-Plot Overlay Sample Selection
+Overlay Sample Selection

-Field Description Status [drop-down box] Select the status of files to be combined.
-Look in [button] Click the Browse icon to change the file folder location.
-Available Files [selection] Lists files that meet the selected criteria.
+Selections Description Available Files [selection] Lists files that meet the selected criteria.
 Select the files to be com- bined, then click Add.
 The selected files are moved to the Selected Files list box.
+Look in [button] Changes the file folder location.
+Click the Browse icon.
 Selected Files [selection] Lists the files selected to be combined.
+Click Remove to move a file back to the Available Files list box.
 Click OK to combine the files.
-For fields and buttons not listed in this table, see Common Fields and But - tons on page 2 - 4.
+Status [drop-down box] Selects the status of files to be combined.
+For fields and buttons not listed in this table, see Common Fields and Buttons on page 2 - 4.